-Analysis of quarterly results is a part of regular monitoring exercise of companies in one’s portfolio.
-Therefore, it becomes one of the key events that shareholders track to update themselves about company’s affairs.
+Analysis of quarterly results is a part of the regular monitoring exercise of companies in one’s portfolio.
+Therefore, it becomes one of the key events that shareholders track to update themselves about the company’s affairs.

 Let’s understand in detail the key information disclosed in the quarterly reports and their relevance & interpretation for a fundamental stock investor.